 During our week in Cozumel, we were invited to a number of restaurants.
-From chic to rustic, modern to traditional, breakfast, lunch and dinner, we sampled a little of everything the island has to offer.
+From chic to rustic, modern to traditional, we sampled a little of everything the island has to offer.
 It was an intense culinary program and there were times when, regardless of how delicious the shrimp ceviche or grilled snapper was, I almost couldn’t take another bite.
-But I did… all for you!
-Please respect my sacrifice!
-Here were some of our favorite finds.
+Here are some of our favorite finds.

-Immediately upon arriving, we drove to the island’s only five-star hotel and resort for a taste of the Good Life.
+Immediately upon arriving, we drove to the island’s only five-star hotel for a taste of The Good Life.
 We relaxed on the beach, did a bit of snorkeling, and then sat down to a delicious meal.
 Turns out, The Good Life tastes a lot like fresh ceviche.

-Smart, chic food in a beautiful garden restaurant, it was almost a given that Kondesa would become one of Cozumel’s trendiest spots, when it opened in 2011.
+Modern food in a smart garden restaurant, it was almost a given that Kondesa would become one of Cozumel’s trendiest spots when it opened in 2011.
 Everything about this place is cool, from the music to the decor, and the food isn’t bad either.
-We had sampled a few great dishes, and I’d say my favorite was the guacamole sampler: traditional, fruit and nut varieties.
+We sampled a few great dishes, and I’d say my favorite was the guacamole sampler: traditional, fruit and nut varieties.

 It took us awhile to realize that, in Mexico, torta means “sandwich”.
 In Spain, the same word means “cake”.
 So when I was told that the most famous dish at Casa Denis was Torta de Camarones, I almost got up and walked out.
 What kind of sick freaks…

-But luckily I realized my error, and was soon devouring the most delicious shrimp sandwich I’ve ever encountered.
+But luckily I realized my error, and was soon devouring the most delicious shrimp sandwich I’d ever encountered.
 They’ve had a lot of time to perfect the art.
-Casa Denis, an institution on Cozumel, has been in business for over 90 years.
+With a history stretching back 90 years, Casa Denis is a Cozumel institution.

 Found directly between the ocean and the main square of San Miguel, Palmeras has the most enviable location in Cozumel, so it doesn’t even need to try.
-Customers are going to flock here, regardless.
+Customers are going to flock here regardless.
 So, it was a happy surprise to discover that they do indeed try.
-Come for breakfast, order a plate of chilaquiles or enchiladas, and try to leave unsatisfied.
-And yes, you read that right: in Mexico, enchiladas are for breakfast.
+Tourists and locals alike come for breakfast to order chilaquiles and enchiladas.
+Yes, you read that right: in Mexico, enchiladas are for breakfast.
 Chilaquiles, I don’t even want to get into.

 Okay fine.
-Chilaquiles are basically nachos: tortilla chips covered with a rich red or green sauce, smothered in shredded chicken, cream and cheese, and served for breakfast!
-They’re called chilaquiles because, nachos for breakfast?
-That’s a little heavy.
-But these are chilaquiles so, no problem, breakfast is served.
+Chilaquiles are basically nachos: tortilla chips covered with a rich red or green sauce, smothered in shredded chicken, cream and cheese.
+And served for breakfast!
+I’m guessing that they’re called chilaquiles because, nachos for breakfast?
+That would be crazy.
+But these are chilaquiles, so dig right in, breakfast is served.

-A hip, downtown diner serving delicious food at unbelievable prices, dependably crowded with locals… who wouldn’t enjoy a place like La Cozumeleña?
-You’d have to be miserable not to immediately love this joint.
+A hip, downtown diner serving delicious food at unbelievable prices, dependably crowded with locals… You’d have to be miserable not to immediately love a joint like La Coumeleña.
 We had heard that it has the best huevos motuleños in the entire peninsula.
 That’s quite a claim, but after devouring my entire plate in about three minutes, I’d be happy to hand them the title.

-It bears noting that we were invited for meals at all of these restaurants.
+It bears noting that we were invited to dine at all of these restaurants.
 We were under no obligation to write positively about them, and only chose our favorites to include in this list.
 Luckily, almost every place we visited was great.
-We hit so many excellent spots, that we easily have enough material for a second article full of dining recommendations.
-Which will be coming soon.
+In fact, there were more than enough for a second full list of recommendations.